Opinion Polarization by Learning from Social Feedback: Mathematical Characterizations

 where $a_{ij}$ are the elements of the adjacency matrix.
-The cohesion of the entire group $S$ of agents is then defined as the smallest cohesion value of all the individuals is $S$, that is
+The cohesion of the entire group $S$ of agents is then defined as the smallest value $\pi(S|i)$ of all the individuals in $S$, that is

 As mentioned above, the reward system (\ref{eq:reward}) used in this paper corresponds to a symmetric coordination game for which the relevant cohesiveness level is $1/2$.
 For the stability of a non-consensus configuration it is necessary that there is at least one partition of the network into $S$ and its complement $\bar{S}$ such that both $S$ and $\bar{S}$ are at least $1/2$-cohesive.
 The intuition behind that is relatively simple.
 If, for example, $coh(S) < 1/2$ this means that there is at least one agent $i \in S$ that has more neighbors in $\bar{S}$ than in $S$.
-Therefore, if one opinion (say $1$) is expressed in $S$ and the other ($-1$) in $\bar{S}$, agent $i$ would improve its expected pay-off by switching to $-1$ destroying the consensus in $S$.
+Therefore, if one opinion (say $1$) is expressed in $S$ and the other ($-1$) in $\bar{S}$, agent $i$ would improve its expected pay-off by switching to $-1$ destroying the group consensus in $S$.
 As other agents in $S$ are connected to $i$ its switching may potentially lead to a cascade of further opinion changes by other members of the group $S$ and, depending on the connectivity structure, global alignment on expressing $-1$ may result.

 Let us finally illustrate the cohesion concept by a brief look at the example from the previous section where two agents are connected to different communities.
-It is easy to compute that A's community $S_A$ with $|S_A| = 11$ is $10/11$-cohesive ($A$ has 11 neighbors 10 of which are in $S_A$) and $S_B$ with $|S_B| = 3$ is $2/3$ cohesive ($B$ has three neighbors and two of them in $S_B$).
-Hence, as $coh(S_A) > 1/2$ and $coh(S_B) > 1/2$ showing the stability of the polarized outcome.
+It is easy to compute that A's community $S_A$ with $|S_A| = 11$ is $10/11$-cohesive because $A$ has 11 neighbors 10 of which are in $S_A$ and the rest of the agents is only connected to $A$ leading to a cohesion value of one.
+Respectively, $S_B$ with $|S_B| = 3$ is $2/3$ cohesive because $B$ has three neighbors and two of them in $S_B$.
+Hence, the cohesion condition is satisfied for both subsets ($coh(S_A) > 1/2$ and $coh(S_B) > 1/2$) and consequently the polarized outcome is stable.